How to speed up your WordPress site (27 easy ways that actually work)

 • Quick wins you can apply today

-• 27 proven ways to make your site faster
+• 27 practical ways to speed up your WordPress site

 Let’s get into it.

-Speed is not a “nice-to-have” anymore, it is essential.
-Here‘s why:
+Speed is no longer a “nice-to-have”, it is essential.
+Here’s why:

-• A one-second delay in page load can reduce conversions by up to 7 percent
+• Higher conversions: Even a one-second delay can reduce conversions by up to 7%

-• Google ranks faster sites higher, using Core Web Vitals like Largest Contentful Paint (LCP) and First Input Delay (FID)
+• Better rankings: Google uses Core Web Vitals like Largest Contentful Paint (LCP) and First Input Delay (FID) as ranking signals

-• People expect sites to load in two seconds or less
+• User expectations: Most visitors expect pages to load in under two seconds

-If your site is slow, you are almost certainly losing visitors and revenue.
+If your WordPress site is slow, you are not just losing speed, you are losing traffic, engagement, and revenue.

 Speed is about more than just faster loading.
 It is about giving visitors a smoother, frustration-free experience.
 Even small changes, like better caching or cleaning up your database can make a huge difference.